FDio/csit/docs/report/dpdk_performance_tests/hdrh_packet_latency_graphs/3n-hsw-xl710.rst

 3n-hsw-xl710
 ~~~~~~~~~~~~

-This section includes summary graphs of Phy-to-Phy performance with packet
-routed forwarding measured at 100% of discovered NDR throughput rate.

 CSIT source code for the test cases used for plots can be found in
 `CSIT git repository <https://git.fd.io/csit/tree/tests/dpdk/perf?h=rls2001>`_.